caghyarian1995/example-full-stack/README.md

 # API Documentation

 POST /api/encode
 Takes a JSON object of the following form as input:
 {
     Message: A String to be encoded
-    Shift: An# webserver
+    Shift: An Integer containing the number of alphabet spaces to shift the message.

-This is a simple REST API server with a single endpoint for the purpose of showcasing how to implement a barebones server in Flask.
+}